SaarFroind/serilog-sinks-opensearch/README.md

 ### JSON `appsettings.json` configuration

-To use the Elasticsearch sink with _Microsoft.Extensions.Configuration_, for example with ASP.NET Core or .NET Core, use the [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package.
+To use the OpenSearch sink with _Microsoft.Extensions.Configuration_, for example with ASP.NET Core or .NET Core, use the [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package.
 First install that package if you have not already done so:

 ```powershell
 Install-Package Serilog.Settings.Configuration